-We met with a suited-and-booted Morrisson at The Curtain, a new members’ club in East London’s Shoreditch, to discuss his trajectory in music and find out what’s next on the cards.
+We met up with a suited-and-booted Morrisson at The Curtain, a new members’ club in East London’s Shoreditch, to discuss his trajectory in music and find out what’s next on the cards.

 “Jail and beef on the streets brings out the real in you; it washes out all the shit, and all the people that ain’t fully with you.”